karmaniverous/stan/README.md

 - Prefer portable script entries in your config (e.g., npm run test).
 STAN captures stdout + stderr for deterministic logs.
 - Add the output directory (default stan/) to your .gitignore.
 - Don’t see the snapshot you expect?
 Run npx stan snap to explicitly reset it.
-- Avoid Windows file-handle collisions: if you pipe build logs to a file that’s open in another process, close the viewer or use a unique temp file for the build run.

 FAQ